 1951: A. E. Busby sold the property to my parents, S. D. and Margaret Nichols.
 We left the North Side, where my family had lived for fifty years, working for the packing plants and the Stockyards.

-2003: The heirs of S. D. and Margaret Nichols sold Lot No. 8, Block No. 9, Englewood Heights to Matilde Lopez, thus ending fifty-two years of family ownership and adding another link to a chain of ownership dating back 160 years in history—history shared by the hundreds of other families whose little city lots were carved from 640 acres of prairie whose (white) history began with the Battle of Goliad.
+2003: The heirs of S. D. and Margaret Nichols sold Lot No. 8, Block No. 9, Englewood Heights to Matilde Lopez, thus ending fifty-two years of family ownership and adding another link to a chain of ownership dating back 160 years in history—history shared by the hundreds of other families whose little city lots, like Lot No. 8, Block No. 9, were carved from 640 acres of prairie whose (white) history began with the Battle of Goliad.